telefonicaid/iotagent-node-lib/doc/admin.md

 #### `stats`

 It configures the periodic collection of statistics.
 Use `interval` in milliseconds to set the time between stats writings.
-The `persistence` flag stores stats in the mongo backend.
+The `persistence` flag stores stats in a collection named `kpis` in the mongo backend.
+Each document in the `kpis` collection will have a `timestamp` attribute with the stat collection time, and an additional attribute for each of the stats created by calling the `statsRegistry.add` function.

 ```javascript
 stats: {